F1 2020 calendar | How to watch races on TV and full Grand Prix schedule - TheNewsTrace

-The 2020 System 1 season has returned in intriguing trend with an unmissable midfield battle growing as a number of groups conflict for the ‘better of the remainder’ honour whereas Lewis Hamilton continues to run riot with Mercedes.
+Bottas screeched out of rivalry for the rostrum, however Hamilton clung on for the ultimate few turns with Purple Bull hotshot Max Verstappen quickly closing in.

-Austria hosted a double-header, then the motion moved to Hungary, now all eyes flip to the UK for the primary of two showdowns at Silverstone, beginning with the British Grand Prix.
+It was the primary of two races at Silverstone with the 70th Anniversary Grand Prix arising this weekend.

-Hamilton seems to be untouchable on the prime, however the storm brewing beneath him has sucked in Ferrari, with Purple Bull, Renault and McLaren all jostling for a shot at dislodging the long-lasting Italian aspect.
+Hamilton seems untouchable on the high, however the storm brewing beneath him has sucked in Ferrari, with Purple Bull, Renault and McLaren all jostling for a shot at dislodging the enduring Italian aspect.

-Max Verstappen has absolutely embraced the position of prime contender now that Ferrari hotshot Charles Leclerc and seasoned veteran Sebastian Vettel have fully fallen off the tempo.
+Verstappen has absolutely embraced the function of high contender now that seasoned veteran Sebastian Vettel has utterly fallen off the tempo with Ferrari in a large number.

-In The Pit Lane with Crofty – Unique British Grand Prix preview
+SOON: In The Pit Lane with Crofty – Unique 70th Anniversary Grand Prix preview

-McLaren have loved nice success up to now with Lando Norris having fun with a rip-roaring second season as he continues to battle it out within the midfield.
+McLaren have loved nice success up to now with Lando Norris having fun with a rip-roaring second season as he continues to battle it out within the upper-midfield ranks.

 Rigorous testing procedures are in place to guarantee all groups and crew members stay protected and safe, whereas permitting them to perform their duties all through the course of race weekends.